 We have been reading the Draft Withdrawal Agreement (DWA), soon to be presented to Parliament, by which the Government hopes to persuade us that we are leaving the European Union.
 We’ve searched the 585 pages trying to understand whether or not this Leave means Leave, as May is telling us.
 We are struck particularly by the section on the Joint Committee which seems to have had little coverage in the media so far.
 If Leave means regaining sovereignty then this section of the WDA emphatically means we aren’t leaving.
 Sections B to E add material that supports our conclusion that the UK, if this Agreement is ratified, will remain a semi-detached, ex-member state with many responsibilities and few rights.

-When we have completed our review of the DWA it will be downloadable from here: MadnessMethod
+Our review of the DWA is now complete and can be downloaded from here: MadnessMethod

 A: The Joint Committee

 Part Six, Title II Institutional Provisions (pages 274-279 of the DWA)

 1. A Joint Committee, comprising representatives of the Union and of the United Kingdom, is hereby established.
 The Joint Committee shall be co-chaired by the Union and the United Kingdom.

 3. The Joint Committee shall be responsible for the implementation and application of this Agreement.